aurora-opensource/au/docs/alternatives/index.md

 There are plenty of other open source C++ units libraries, many quite well established.
 However, the tradeoffs required to use these libraries can be so significant that many people can't or won't use them.
-For example: the compiler errors may be inscrutable or overwhelming; the compilation process may become unacceptably slow; or, it may require a C++ standard that is simply too new for a user.
+For example: the compiler errors may be inscrutable or overwhelming; the compilation process may become unacceptably slow; or, the required C++ standard may simply be too new for a user.

 Au is an accessible, production-tested alternative.
 We provide a number of rare or outright novel features, with a small compile time footprint --- and we're compatible with every C++ version back